radiant-rstats/radiant.basics/inst/app/tools/help/single_prop.md

 #### number of successes

-We can obtain the critical value by using the probability calculator in the _Base_ menu.
+We can obtain the critical value by using the probability calculator in the _Basics_ menu.
 For a binomial-distribution with $n = 1000$ and $p = 0.1$ the critical value is 85.
 We have to enter 0.05 as the lower probability bound because the alternative hypothesis is `Less than`.<sup>2</sup>

 ![prob_calc](figures_basics/single_prop_prob_calc_p.png)